 Swishing with ozonated water makes an excellent additional step in any evening routine.

 Ozonate water for 3-5 minutes in a glass.
 Then, swish in the mouth for 2-3 minutes.

-Oil pulling produces excellent results for some people but, like all oral health practices, consistency may be key.
+Oil pulling produces excellent results for some people but, like all oral health practices, consistency is key.

-Several studies point out that oil pulling does, in fact, have some antimicrobial properties.
+Several studies demonstrate that oil pulling does, in fact, have some antimicrobial properties.

 “Their study observed 20% reduction in bacterial count upon 40 days of oil pulling using sesame oil.
 Also they observed reductions in the severity of dental caries.”